ewald-lab/ewald-lab-website/handbook/docs/onboarding.md

 * Get your temporary access badge from security.
 * Basic IT: pick up your EBI laptop, connect to the EBI network and sign into your email and Slack account.
-* Send Jess a Slack message asking her to add you to relevant research channels.
+* Send Jess a Slack message asking her to add you to relevant research channels and lab Google group.
 * Choose a desk and set up your keyboard and mouse.
 * Download the Welcome Genome Campus bus app and book your trip home (if using the bus service).
 * Is it Wednesday?
 Go to the South Building to get your picture taken.
 If not, make a note in your calendar to do this on the next Wednesday that you'll be on campus.